When Did You Start Playing Music?

 What is your favorite album?

-This is a tough question but I have say one of my favorite albums is Green Day's "Dookie", I remember the first time I heard it when it came out on cassette tape and thinking "what the heck is this? hey wait. this is actually pretty awesome!".
-I remember working at a summer job with my dad and hearing this guy who didn't know a single word of english humming along to Green Day, that was an inspiring moment.
+This is a tough question but I have say one of my favorite albums is Green Day's "Dookie", I remember the first time I heard it when it came out on cassette tape and thinking "what the heck is this? hmm this is actually pretty good!".
+I remember more than a decade ago working at a summer job with my dad and hearing this guy who didn't know a single word of english humming along to Green Day, that was an inspiring moment.
 A melody so powerful that someone who couldn't understand the words, understood the music.
 Music is incredibly powerful and important to our lives and that's why I love it!

 What is your favorite genre?

 I went through phases growing up listening to different genre's and artists over and over and ooooover until my family couldn't stand it.
-My friends got me into alot of the music I listened to.
+My friends really opened the doors to the types of the music I listen to.
 I have too many favorites in every genre from classical to rap to pop to rock to metal to list out.
-I've recorded mixed and mastered all kinds of music, even music from other countries in languages I don't know!
+I've recorded mixed and mastered all kinds of music, even music from other countries in languages I don't understand.
 I've developed the ability to see the potential when I hear a song and really translate that into something listeners want to hear.